Golden 1 Center: Technology

 The main videoboard, to be hung over center court, is 84 feet long, 10 feet shorter than the basketball court below.
 Developed in partnership with Panasonic Corp. of North America, it consumes more than 6,100 sqft and is currently the second largest screens in the NBA.
-The main screens are 44 feet wide by 24 feet tall, crowned by 6 foot tall message boards.
-The screens broadcast in what is known as “4K Ultra HD".
+The main screens are 44 feet wide by 24 feet tall, crowned by 6 foot tall message boards, and broadcast in 4K Ultra HD.
 In addition to the main scoreboard, two 25 foot tall video screens welcome fans as they walk through the arena's main entrance facing the public plaza, and another 600 HD displays broadcast the game to fans gathered in concourses, clubs and suites, Over 1500 feet of LED ribbon boards were installed throughout the arena bowl.

 According to a Kings news release, the arena is “the world’s most connected indoor sports and entertainment venue" as the result of a multi-year deal with Comcast to provide “fully redundant transport facilities and two 100-gigabit ethernet dedicated internet circuits” at the facility.
 Free wi-fi connections at the arena, provided by Ruckus Networks, will be 17,000 times faster than the average home network.
 The connection will extend into the plaza surrounding the arena.
 As an example of its bandwidth, the team said the network will be able to handle more than 225,000 posts on Instagram every second.

 A rooftop platform with light pipes can be programmed by local artists and used to convey events in the arena to the public through visually appealing light shows.